 Take a large amount of information and distill it into a concise and clear presentation of that information.
 If you are in love with reading every single word in every single required book, you may have a hard time with this.
 Read strategically.
 Read as fast as you can while still maintaining comprehension.
 You can practice some of this, pull out a timer, pull out any book, read as fast as you can out loud and then close the book, say out loud, here’s what the page just said.
 Then practice again, but read faster, but don’t read it out loud, read it internally, do that same exercise and see how long it took you to read that page with a timer.
 Once you do that you will get an idea of what your pace of reading is like, and this will help you read for comprehension instead of just to ingest content.
 Start with the table of contents–know where the book is going; follow the map.
 Get the heart behind the paragraphs–the first and last sentence of every paragraph contains the heart of what is in there.
 When in doubt, or when needed, you can read the first and last sentence of each paragraph and get the general idea of what that page is saying.
 You won’t get the in-depth knowledge.
 This is not recommended for every single course and every single textbook, but this is a way to take in large amounts of information at a time and still be able to make sense of it.
 The good news is, you can always go back once you’ve completed your assignments and do some deeper reading.

-Write with precision and write with clarity
+Write with precision and clarity

 Use apps like Grammarly, subscribed to some services like Mendeley (this will help you organize your articles).
 When you write you want to be clear, you want to be academic in your prose, and you want to become a master in the style guide of your discipline.
 If you’re in the MACL program, the APA manual is going to determine how you structure papers and what those papers should sound like.
 When I say master, I don’t just mean the ability to cite sources, I mean your prose.
 What should this actually sound like when I’m writing?
 One of the best ways to learn how to write like a graduate student is to read graduate level research.
 Read peer-reviewed articles, read high-end trade articles, read scholarly books and in doing so you will adopt the tone of a graduate student.